-Have a look at www.perthtouristcentre.com.au to get a better idea of what is available that you might be interested in. about 10 years ago
+Have a look at www.perthtouristcentre.com.au to get a better idea of what is available that you might be interested in. over 10 years ago

 Beaches, at Cottesloe, Scarborough, Hillarys.
 Hillarys Boat Harbour (Sorrento Quay).
 Shopping at big centres like Karrinyup, Joondalup, Whitfords.